MysterV/obsidian-property-hider/README.md

 <br><br>

 P.S.
-Don't worry, all your properties are still there and unchanged, just hidden from view
+Don't worry, all your properties are still there and unchanged, just hidden from view.
 <img src="assets/preview_source.png" width="256" />